apache/nuttx/arch/arm/src/stm32l4/README.txt

 CRC      : TODO (configurable polynomial)
 WWDG     : TODO
 IWDG     : works
-MMCSD    : TODO
+SDMMC    : works
-ADC      : Code written, to be tested
+ADC      : works
-DAC      : Code written, to be tested
+DAC      : works
 DMA2D    : TODO (Chrom-Art Accelerator for image manipulation)

-New peripherals with implementation to be written from scratch These are Low Priority TODO items, unless someone requests or contributes it.
+New peripherals with implementation to be written from scratch.
+These are Low Priority TODO items, unless someone requests or contributes it.